ChiHaoLu/Lethal-Company-ItemName-List/README.md

 The execution steps of this code are as follows:

-1. Set the project path.
+1. Set the folder path.
 2. Use `Directory.GetFiles` to obtain paths for all `.cs` files.
 3. Use `CSharpSyntaxTree.ParseText` to convert the code of each file into a Roslyn syntax tree.
 4. Traverse each syntax tree, searching for class and variable declarations that meet the specified conditions.
 5. Print the names of classes and variables that meet the conditions.

-In summary, this code is designed to find and print the names of classes and variables related to "GrabbableObject" within a project.
+In summary, this code is designed to find and print the names of classes and variables related to `GrabbableObject` within a project folder.

 You can see there are some `var`/`class` name weird, I will try to solve it in the future in leisure time.